Find Business Schools

 Find Schools Near

-What is a Loan Counselor?
+What Does it Take to Be a Loan Counselor?

-Loan Counselor Example Provide guidance to prospective loan applicants who have problems qualifying for traditional loans.
+Job Description: Provide guidance to prospective loan applicants who have problems qualifying for traditional loans.
 Guidance may include determining the best type of loan and explaining loan requirements or restrictions.

-Daily Life Of a Loan Counselor
+A Day in the Life of a Loan Counselor

 • Confer with underwriters to resolve mortgage application problems.